scOpenLab/comet_run_fixer/README.md

 # COMET run fixer

-Script to register and merge two OME-TIFF files derived from interrupted COMET runs.
+Script to register and merge two OME-TIFF files derived from interrupted COMET runs for which the original tiles are not available.
 The registration is performed with palom: https://github.com/labsyspharm/palom

 ## Usage